Watson-Personal-Assistant/ibm-tririga-assistant/README.md

     `../../bin/keytool -import -trustcacerts -alias triassistant -file triassitant-certs -keystore ./cacerts -storepass changeit`
 4. Restart TRIRIGA

-#### D) (OPTIONAL) TEST THE OSLC ENDPOINTS.
+#### D) TEST THE OSLC ENDPOINTS.

+Execute a quick `curl` command to validate OSLC endpoints used during provisioning.
+Follow these steps to make sure you have the necessary info and objects in place.

+1. You'll need the base64 encoded representation of the usernmame and password for the assistant account created earlier.
+The `base64` unix command will generate this string for you given the username and password.
+   `echo "username:password" | base64`
+2. Execute the following `curl` command and replace TRIRIGA_URL and ENCODED_USERNAME_AND_PASSWORD with your info.
+   `curl --location --request GET 'TRIRIGA_URL/oslc/spq/ibmWAProvisionQC?oslc.select=*' --header 'Authorization: Basic ENCODED_USERNAME_AND_PASSWORD' --insecure`

+The response should have some `triParentBuildingTX` values returned.
+If an error occurs and you can't solve the problem on your own, contact your IBM representative.

-If you understand Postman, then you can test the OSLC calls using the Postman collection provided in the postman directory.
+Also, optionally, if you understand Postman and would like to test all the OSLC calls, then you can test by using the Postman collection provided in the postman directory.
 You will need to change the payload to have 'location/building/space' you have defined in your TRIRIGA instance.
 A successful test of the OSLC APIs when there are no OSLC errors.

 ### Part 2 - Submit the Provisioning Request and Check the results